Getting started with Metal-cpp

 Memory management considerations

 Metal-cpp follows the object allocation policies of Cocoa and Cocoa Touch.
-Understanding those rules is especially important when using metal-cpp because C++ objects are not eligible for automatic reference counting (ARC).
-For more information, refer to the readme file in the metal-cpp download.
+Understanding those rules is especially important when using metal-cpp because C++ objects aren't eligible for automatic reference counting (ARC).
+For more information, refer to the Read Me file in the metal-cpp download.